Golem: Sources of the Prague narrative

-The Golem of Vilna
+Golem of Vilna

 A similar tradition relates to the Vilna Gaon or "the saintly genius from Vilnius" (1720–1797).
 Rabbi Chaim Volozhin (Lithuania 1749–1821) reported in an introduction to Sifra de Tzeniuta that he once presented to his teacher, the Vilna Gaon, ten different versions of a certain passage in the Sefer Yetzira and asked the Gaon to determine the correct text.
 The Gaon immediately identified one version as the accurate rendition of the passage.

 The amazed student then commented to his teacher that, with such clarity, he should easily be able to create a live human.
-The Gaon affirmed Rabbi Chaim's assertion and said that he once began to create a person when he was a child, under the age of 13, but during the process, he received a sign from Heaven ordering him to desist because of his tender age.
+The Gaon affirmed Rabbi Chaim's assertion and said that he once began to create a person when he was a child, under the age of 13, but during the process, he received a sign from Heaven ordering him to desist because of his youth.

 Theme of hubris

 The existence of a golem is sometimes a mixed blessing.
-Golems are not intelligent, and if commanded to perform a task, they will perform the instructions literally.
+Golems are not intelligent; if commanded to perform a task, they will perform the instructions literally.
 In many depictions, golems are inherently perfectly obedient.
 In its earliest known modern form, the Golem of Chełm became enormous and uncooperative.
 In one version of this story, the rabbi had to resort to trickery to deactivate it, whereupon it crumbled upon its creator and crushed him.

 A similar theme of hubris is seen in Frankenstein, The Sorcerer's Apprentice, and some other stories in popular culture, such as The Terminator.
 The theme manifests itself in R.U.R.
 (Rossum's Universal Robots), Karel Čapek's 1921 play that coined the term robot.
 The play was written in Prague, and while Čapek denied that he modeled the robot after the golem, many similarities are seen in the plot.